devgeonou/yara-senior-devops-assignment/README.md

  ## About

- This repository contains two projects a docker compose project and a helm chart.
+This repository contains two projects: a Docker Compose project and a Helm chart.

- The docker compose project has 2 environmets and each deploys a wordpress site and a hello world, node app.
+The Docker Compose project has two environments, each deploying a WordPress site and a Hello World Node.js app.

- The wordpress site has a mariadb database and a nginx server.
+The WordPress site includes a MariaDB database and an Nginx server.

- The helm chart deploys a redis deployment exposed by a clusterIP service and it has a cronJob that runs a script deployed as a configMap that adds dummy data to the redis deployment, it also has a secret to store the password.
+The Helm chart deploys a Redis deployment exposed by a ClusterIP service.
+It also includes a cronJob that runs a script deployed as a ConfigMap to add dummy data to the Redis deployment.
+Additionally, there's a secret to store the password.

- below there are instructions to test each project:
+Below are instructions to test each project:

  ## Test docker-env